george-language/glang/CONTRIBUTING.md

 # Contributing to GeorgeLanguage

-Hey there! 👋 Thanks for your interest in contributing to **GLang**, whether you're here to test, build, or just hang out, we're glad to have you on board.
+Hi there!
+Thanks for your interest in contributing to **GLang**, whether you're here to test, build, or just hang out, we're glad to have you on board.
 Every little bit helps, and we appreciate it all 🙏

 ## New Around Here?